stephbrrrgan/Fair-Use/gay of thrones 9_22.md

 | Commentary and Criticism | "Gay of Thrones" definitely falls into this category.
 In order for Jonathon to commentate on the episode, he needs to show views the clips/scenes that he is talking about.
 This makes the use of the clips justifiable. |

 ### Conclusion
-With consideration of the four factors and definition of fair use, I believe it is apparent that "Gay of Thrones" is not an infringement on copyright.
+With consideration of the four factors and definition of fair use, I believe it is apparent that "Gay of Thrones" is not an infringement on copyright. (add more details of why it's not)